-Operating assistance and capital assistance are recorded at the time eligible expenditures under the terms of the grants are incurred.
+Federal and state operating and capital assistance grants are recorded at the time eligible expenditures under the terms of the grants are incurred.
+Reimbursement under these grants is based on expenses incurred during the fiscal year and is subject to certain compliance regulations.